Cuphead: Plot

-Don't Deal With the Devil

-On Inkwell Isle, Cuphead and his brother, Mugman, are two fun-loving children who live under the watchful eye of Elder Kettle.
-Despite Elder Kettle's warnings, the brothers wander off to the Devil's Casino and begin playing craps.
+On Inkwell Isle, the game follows Cuphead and Mugman, two fun-loving brothers who live under the watchful eye of Elder Kettle.
+Against his warnings, the brothers wander off to the Devil's Casino and begin playing craps.
 When they go on a winning streak, the Devil appears and makes a deal, offering to give them all the money in the casino if they win the next roll and threatening to take their souls if they lose.
-Cuphead accepts the offer and loses by rolling snake eyes.
-As he and Mugman beg for mercy, the Devil offers them another deal: if they can collect the "soul contracts" from his runaway debtors by midnight the next day, the brothers will be spared.
-Cuphead and Mugman return to Elder Kettle, who gives them a magic potion that allows them to fire blasts of energy from their fingers, but also warns them that the debtors may not turn in their soul contracts willingly.
+Cuphead accepts the offer but loses by rolling snake eyes.
+As he and Mugman beg for mercy, the Devil offers them another deal – if the brothers can collect the "soul contracts" from his runaway debtors by midnight the next day, the Devil might spare them.
+After returning home and informing Elder Kettle about their predicament, he gives the brothers a potion that allows them to fire blasts of energy from their fingers and warns them that the debtors may not turn in their soul contracts willingly.

-The brothers travel around the neighboring Inkwell Isles, fighting the debtors in order to obtain their contracts.
-As they enter the second Isle, Elder Kettle notices that the duo are getting stronger from their battles, and urges them to "do the right thing" when they meet the Devil.
-After Cuphead and Mugman enter the third Isle, King Dice, the casino's manager, reports the cup brothers' progress to the Devil.
-King Dice soon becomes suspicious that they may be up to something, to which the Devil replies that there is nothing to worry about; if they were to try anything, he would be waiting for them.
+The brothers travel across Inkwell Isle, fighting the debtors to obtain their contracts.
+As they enter the second sector of the island, Elder Kettle notices that the duo are getting stronger from their battles and urges them to make the right choice when they meet the Devil.
+After Cuphead and Mugman enter the third sector, King Dice, the Devil's right-hand man, reports the brothers' progress to his boss and tells him that he is suspicious of their intentions, to which the Devil replies that if the brothers were to try anything, he will be ready for them.

-The brothers soon collect all the soul contracts and return to the Devil's Casino.
-King Dice stops them, saying that their success has caused him to lose a bet and has the duo battle his minions as well as himself.
-After defeating King Dice, the brothers confront the Devil, who tries to tempt them by letting them join his team if they give him the soul contracts.
-If the player chooses to turn them over, Cuphead and Mugman are brainwashed into the Devil's demonic lackeys and the game ends.
-If they refuse, the Devil becomes furious at the brothers for not upholding their end of the bargain and attacks them.
-Cuphead and Mugman defeat the Devil, force him to surrender, burn the contracts, and return home.
-Learning that they have nothing to fear from the Devil anymore, the former debtors honor the brothers for their heroic actions.
+The brothers eventually collect all of the soul contracts and return to the Devil's Casino.
+King Dice stops them, saying that their success has caused him to lose a bet.
+In retaliation, he sets up an extended casino-styled battle in an attempt to exact revenge.
+After defeating King Dice, the brothers confront the Devil, who tries to tempt them by inviting them to join him if they turn over the soul contracts.
+If the player chooses to do so, Cuphead and Mugman are transformed into the Devil's demonic lackeys and the game ends.
+If they refuse, the Devil becomes furious at the brothers for not upholding their end of the bargain and battles them.
+Cuphead and Mugman defeat the Devil, incinerate the contracts and return home.
+Learning that they have nothing to fear from the Devil anymore, the former debtors honour the brothers for their heroism.